 In Clawfoot Tub Buying Guide Part 1, I discussed the differences between champagne and whirlpool clawfoot tubs.
 Today, we'll discuss clawfoot tub construction, as well as basic cleaning and maintenance.

 Clawfoot tubs are generally categorized as either porcelain-over-cast-iron or acrylic.
 For the purposes of this post, I'm going to limit my comments to the acrylic tubs because they're the only type of tubs currently being built as whirlpool or champagne clawfoot tubs.

 As you may suspect, not all acrylic tubs are equal.
-There are three general categories of "acrylic" tubs:
+There are three general categories of acrylic tubs.

-Whirlpool and massage tubs: American Bath Factory Champagne massage tubs are self-cleaning.
-Remember, that the air pipes in a Champagne Massage tub are not connected to the drain.
+Whirlpool and massage tubs: American Bath Factory champagne massage tubs are self-cleaning.
+Remember, the air pipes in a champagne massage tub are not connected to the drain.
 Therefore, water trapped in the air pipes has to be blown out by the blower.
 The tub motor is set to turn itself back on 15 minutes after each use for 20 minutes.
 This self-purge feature will ensure the air pipes are always dry & clean, and ready for your next bath.
 Whirlpool tubs, on the other hand, require a bit more effort.
 Fill your Caspian Whirlpool tub several inches above the jet level and add a small scoop of Cascade dish detergent.
 Run the tub for 20 minutes.
 Drain.
 Refill with warm water and run for 5 more minutes.
 Drain.
 It is just that easy!